The parking lot where Julie Cunningham was abducted

 Roughly 51 miles away.

-Crime Location in Aspen, Colorado, United States
+Crime Location in Aspen, Colorado

 The hotel where Ted Bundy abducted Caryn Campbell